taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 # Space Shooter Arcade Game Etude
 ### Build with DrawnUi for .Net Maui

-_Destined to evaluate MAUI performance and eventually game potential._
+_Destined to evaluate .Net Maui performance and 2-D game potential._

 ## The Challenge